 Inventory, lb : 0

-Thomcord grapes are botanically classified as Vitis vinifera, and are a cross between two of America's favorite grapes, the Thompson seedless and the Concord.
-Although it is a relatively new hybrid, the Thomcord grape is popular because its flavor is very similar to the Concord, which has been used so widely in grape juices and grape jams that it is considered to have the “classic” grape taste.
-Like the Thompson, a summertime classic, the Thomcord grape is considered to be seedless and easy to eat.
+Thomcord grapes, botanically classified as a hybrid Vitis Labrusca x Vitis Vinifera, are a cross between the thompson seedless and the concord.
+Although it is a relatively new hybrid, the Thomcord grape is known for its similar flavor to the concord, which has been used widely in grape juices and jams and is considered to have the classic grape taste.
+Thomcord grapes were created out of an attempt to breed superior seedless grape varieties, and they have become a specialty grape that is most commonly consumed as a table grape.

 Thomcord grapes contain vitamins A and C, and minerals like calcium and iron.

-Thomcord grapes are table grapes, and can be eaten fresh, out of hand.
-Their intense, grapey flavor and jelly-like consistency makes them a good choice for savory-sweet relishes that can accompany meat and poultry dishes like roasted or fried chicken.
-Thomcord grapes can be used roasted, atop flatbreads or foccacia, and flavor pairings include onion, rosemary, and olives.
-Or, use them in salads, alongside nuts like almonds.
-They are good in fruit salads with other sweet fruit like strawberries and blueberries, and in cheese platters with creamy cheeses like brie and gruyere.
-Because Thomcord grapes are seedless, they are easy to use when making jams and jellies, or in desserts like pies and tarts.
-Thomcord grapes can be stored in a bag in the refrigerator for up to 7 days.
+Thomcord grapes are best suited for raw consumption as they are most well known as table grapes and can be eaten fresh, out of hand.
+Their intense, grapey flavor and jelly-like consistency make them suitable for savory-sweet relishes that can accompany meat and poultry dishes like roasted or fried chicken and can be used in making jams and jellies.
+Thomcord grapes can also be used roasted, atop flatbreads or focaccia, pairing well with onion, rosemary, and olives, and can be baked into desserts such as pies and tarts.
+They can also be used in green salads alongside nuts like almonds or pistachios, in fruit salads with other sweet fruit like strawberries and blueberries, and in cheese platters with creamy cheeses like brie and gruyere.
+Thomcord grapes will keep up to one week when stored in a perforated bag in the refrigerator.

 Thomcord grapes were developed in California in 1983.
-They are a product of the Agricultural Research Service (ARS), the chief research agency of the United States Department of Agriculture.
-Grape breeders working for the ARS chanced upon the Thomcord cross when working on their seedless grapes program.
-Thomcord grapes were tested for 17 years before being made available to growers in 2003.
-Around 2008, Thomcord grapes became available at farmers markets, and have in recent years been available as a specialty item in major supermarkets nationwide.
+They are a product of the Agricultural Research Service (ARS), which is the chief research agency of the United States Department of Agriculture.
+Thomcord grapes were tested for seventeen years before being made available to growers in 2003.
+Around 2008, Thomcord grapes became available at farmers markets, and today they can be found at specialty markets across the United States.